liamstatham/100-days-of-code/log.md

       - Added input() to stop program closing straight away from exe
   - Spend some time working on Strava projects
       - need to learn more about pandas

+### Day 16: Jan 16, Saturday

+**Today's Progress**:
+  - Mainly learning Python pandas and trying examples
+  - no project work done, but trying to use real life examples with the pandas learning